Filing for Chapter 13 Bankruptcy in Mississippi

 Talk to Us about Chapter 13 Bankruptcy

 If you are having trouble paying your monthly expenses, call us at the Gardner Law Firm to discuss Chapter 13.
-During your free initial consultation, we can answer your basic questions about bankruptcy, and help you determine your best course of action moving forward.
+During your free initial consultation, we can answer your basic questions visit our bankruptcy attorney, and help you determine your best course of action moving forward.